Transfer Learning (Il)liquidity

 \subsection{Bounds}

-Given any number of layers $\ell=1,...L$, our model $z^{(\ell)}(x)$ is a combination of affine transformations, skip connection, and push-forward Log-Sum-Exp class of functions.
-This class of functions are important because $\text{ as } T\downarrow 0, \operatorname{LSE}_T(u)\to \max_i u_i$.
-In other words, it is possible to establish bounds between $z^{(\ell)}(x)$ and the max-affine class of functions.
+Given any number of layers $\ell=1,...L$, our model $z^{(\ell)}(x)$ is a combination of affine transformations, recursive connections, and Log-Sum-Exp class of functions.
+This functional class is important because $\text{ as } T\downarrow 0, \operatorname{LSE}_T(u)\to \max_i u_i$ and therefore it collapses to a max function.
+In other words, it is possible to establish bounds between $z^{(\ell)}(x)$, which depends on the log-sum-exp function, and the max-affine class of functions.
 In turn, the max-affine class of functions is known to be a universal approximator of convex functions under certain conditions.
 By induction, we obtain the analytical bounds for $\ell$ layers in Theorem \ref{thm:deep_LSE_vs_max}.
 In Appendix \ref{bounds_appendix}, we report the proof.